2015 Basildon Borough Council election

 The 2015 Basildon Borough Council election took place on 7 May 2015, as part of the 2015 United Kingdom local elections, and took place alongside the UK General Election.
 One third of seats were up for election, with these seats last being contested in 2011.
 As a result of the election, the council remained in no overall control.
 The Conservative Party remained as the largest party, and formed a minority administration.

-Results
+Results summary

 The turnout was 62.9%, and there were 376 ballots rejected.
 All comparisons in vote share are to the corresponding 2011 election.

-Council Composition
+Council composition

 Following the 2014 election, the composition of the council was:

-On the eve on the 2015 election, the composition of the council was:
+On the eve of the 2015 election, the composition of the council was:

 After the election, the composition of the council was: